Dairy-Free, Full of Flavor, With Lots of Tender Beef!

 - Chopped parsley or dill: A little fresh parsley or chopped dill at the end brings the soup to life!

 - Brown the beef.
-Season the meat with Kosher salt and black pepper, then sear in some oil in a large, hot Dutch oven.
+Season the meat with salt and pepper, then sear in a large, hot Dutch oven with oil.
 Just until browned, no need to cook longer.
 The beef will slowly cook for a couple hours.
-Remove the beef to a large plate.
+Transfer the beef to a large plate.

 - Sauté the vegetables.
 Add carrots, onion, and celery, then cook until tender.
-Stir in chopped garlic cloves and cook about 1 minute more.
+Stir in chopped garlic cloves, then cook 1 minute more.
 Use a slotted spoon to transfer the veggies to a large plate.

 - Add liquid.
 Add a couple tablespoons of tomato paste to the pan, then stir.
 Next, add chicken stock (or water) and a splash of balsamic vinegar.
 Return the beef to the pan, bring to a rapid boil, then reduce to a simmer.
 Add fresh and dried herbs, then cover.